More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 White was first assured by his lawyers that the charges likely wouldn’t stick, and he bought into the lie.
 When his trial was over and the dust had settled, White realized he’d been duped.

-The cheap talk wasn’t so cheap after all.
-The assurances came at a tremendous personal and financial cost to both White and his family.
+Turns out, the cheap talk wasn’t so cheap after all.
+The false assurances came at a tremendous personal and financial cost to both White and his family.

 When White’s mother says lawyers had them by the “short and curlies,” it’s a sad indictment of our legal community.

 I’m not sure of what to make of the Law Society of Alberta, the watchdog group the public trusts to keep an eye on attorneys.
 Are they asleep at the switch?
 Are they aware the system is flawed … but they just don’t give a damn?
 Is its main interest the high membership fees?

 SUSPICIOUS VIDEO EVIDENCE